kjordahl/Arduino-Weather-Station/README.txt

 TX4) is also assumed.
 Please see the references above for details for details on hooking up these components.

-The Arduino sketch lacrosse.pde will, when uploaded to the Arduino, send output to the USB serial log of an attached computer.
-For automatic logging and plotting, use the included files are tested on an Ubuntu 10.10 system.
+The Arduino sketch `lacrosse.pde' will, when uploaded to the Arduino, send output to the USB serial port of an attached computer.
+For automatic logging and plotting, use the included files (which have been tested on an Ubuntu 10.10 system).
 Copy the files `logserial.pl', and `plotweather.py' to `/usr/local/bin' or another directory in your path.
 The HTML template `template_py.html' should be kept in a directory that will be updated with the static web page and plot (e.g. `/home/user/html/weather').
 To run the scripts automatically, copy `logserial.conf' to `/etc/init' and seriallogrotate to `/etc/cron.weekly'.
-To run the plotting script every 15 minutes, you may wish to edit your user crontab file to the following:
+To run the plotting script every 15 minutes, you may wish to edit your user `crontab' file to the following:
 1,16,31,46 * * * *  /usr/local/bin/plotweather.py -u
+You will probably need to edit the scripts to the desired paths for logging and HTML files on your system.

 Changelog
 ~~~~~~~~~~